Telecom Plus

 Telecom Plus plc is a British multi-utility supplier of gas, electricity, home insurance, and landline, broadband and mobile services to residences and businesses.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

 The company was founded in 1996 as a telecommunications business.
 Its first product, launched in 1997, was a least cost call routing 'Smart Box', a gadget that plugs into a phone socket and routes the calls to alternative networks at a cheaper rate than British Telecom.

 In 2017 the company sold its 20% stake in Opus Energy to Drax Group.

-In October 2022, the company had over 800,000 customers.
+In October 2023, the company had over 949,000 customers.

+Key people

+Andrew Lindsay, a world-class rower who was a member of the gold medallist British team at the 2000 Olympics, joined Telecom Plus in 2007.
+He was the chief operating officer in 2009 and was promoted to chief executive officer in July 2010.
+Lindsay held the CEO role jointly with Stuart Burnett from 2021, and in 2023 the company announced that Lindsay would step down at the 2024 AGM.